What comes to mind when you think of Portugal?

-Most inhabitants of Madeira Island live on or near to the coast, and the vast majority of properties that expats favour are blessed with the most incredible Atlantic Ocean and mountain views.
+Most inhabitants of Madeira Island live on or near the coast, and the vast majority of properties that expats favor are blessed with the most incredible Atlantic Ocean and mountain views.

-The climate, the landscape, the genuinely laid back and friendly people all make Madeira an increasingly popular choice for those seeking a real alternative location overseas.
+The climate, the landscape, and the genuinely laid-back and friendly people all make Madeira an increasingly popular choice for those seeking a real alternative location overseas.

 The pros and cons of living in Madeira